magoyette/software-development-readings/README.md

 ### Software Design

 - James Shore, [Quality With a Name](http://www.jamesshore.com/Articles/Quality-With-a-Name.html).
 A blog post about what is good design.

+## Software Development

+### Technical Debt

+- Stephen Freeman, [Bad code isn't Technical Debt, it's an unhedged Call Option](http://higherorderlogic.com/2010/07/bad-code-isnt-technical-debt-its-an-unhedged-call-option/).
+A blog post about how the unpredictability of technical debt is similar to unhedged call options.

 ## Testing